HG 85: L110A1

 The body is solid aluminum with a textured plastic coating made in the same form as the live grenade, the textured coating ensuring a good gripping surface.
 A hole drilled up from the bottom indicates an empty store as well as ensuring the drill grenade is of the same weight as a live grenade.
 A bushing on top of the grenade has a dummy fuze mechanism permanently attached with a slot for the pull ring to clip into to prevent it being accidentally pulled.

 The markings are 'GREN HAND INERT DRILL L110A1' and a manufacturers marking "SM" meaning Swiss Munitions.
 The fuze mechanism is marked on the wide bottom portion of the lever "HG2 DM 82 CH".

 L111A1

-This L111 Ppractice Grenade has a small simulation charge (flash/bang) that imitates a live grenade for training purposes.
+This L111 Practice Grenade has a small simulation charge (flash/bang) that imitates a live grenade for training purposes.
 It is distinguishable from the wholly inert L110 by being a much lighter blue and is fitted with a distinctive gold/orange plastic cap and safety lever.

 The body of the L111A1 is made of steel, is covered in a textured plastic material and has the word 'PRACTICE' embossed near the top of the body, near a top portion which is larger than the bushing on the live grenade.
 Like the L110 there is a large aperture in the bottom of the grenade which demonstrates it is not a live grenade, but in the L111A this aperture allow gas from the practice fuse to escape.

 Markings, again in white, include 'GREN HAND PRAC L111A1', a manufacturers mark 'SM' meaning Swiss Munitions, and a lot number.